freedomofpress/securedrop/docs/deployment_practices.rst

    SecureDrop's point of demarcation.
 -  Video monitoring should be recorded of the server area and the organizations safe.
--  Journalist should ensure that while using the air-gapped viewing station they are in an area without video cameras.
+-  Journalists should ensure that while using the air-gapped viewing station they are in an area without video cameras.
 -  An established monitoring plan and incident response plan.
-Who will receive the OSSEC alerts and what their response plan will be?
+Who will receive the OSSEC alerts and what will their response plan be?
 These should cover technical outages and a compromised environment plan.

 Suggested